women-on-rails/ruby-and-ror-questions/rails_questions.md

 ---

-##### 9. We want to make sure that every time a comment is made on a post, the post is updated
+##### 9. We want to make sure that every time a comment is made on a post, the post timestamps are updated

 <details><summary><b>Tips</b></summary>
   <p>